scaleway/serverless-functions-go/README.md

 This repository is at its early stage and is still in active development.
 If you are looking for a way to contribute please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

+## 🛟 Help & support

+- Scaleway support is available on Scaleway Console.
+- Additionally, you can join our [Slack Community](https://www.scaleway.com/en/docs/tutorials/scaleway-slack-community/)

+## 🎓 Contributing

+We welcome all contributions to our open-source projects, please see our contributing guidelines <link>.

+Do not hesitate to raise issues and pull requests we will have a look at them.

 ## 📭 Reach Us